Iterators

 Operator

-moves the iterator to the next element.
-Most iterators also define the operator--
+++moves the iterator to the next element.
+Most iterators also define the operator--that moves the iterator to the previous element. -

 Operators

-return whether two iterators represent the same position within a container. -
+==and!=return whether two iterators represent the same position within a container. -

 Operator

-assigns an iterator and sets the position of the element to which it refers.
+=assigns an iterator and sets the position of the element to which it refers.

 As you can see, iterators’ behavior is very much like that of pointers.
 But iterators let you work with more complicated data structures.
 Their real behavior and implementation depend on the data structure over which they iterate.